ldming/runbooks/docs/vault/usage.md

 The Hashicorp Vault client is available for most OSes and package managers, see <https://developer.hashicorp.com/vault/downloads> for more information.

 The non-official client [`safe`](https://github.com/starkandwayne/safe) is also more user-friendly and convenient for key/value secrets operations, however you will still need the official client above to be able to login.
-See the [releases](https://github.com/starkandwayne/safe/releases) for prebuilt binaries, and MacOS users will want to read <https://github.com/starkandwayne/safe#attention-homebrew-users> for installing via Homebrew.
+See the [releases](https://github.com/starkandwayne/safe/releases) for pre-built binaries, and MacOS users will want to read <https://github.com/starkandwayne/safe#attention-homebrew-users> for installing via Homebrew.

 #### Access

-*Access via Teleport is not implemented yet at the time of this writing (see <https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/15898>) but will eventually be the prefered method for accessing Vault from CLI.*
+*Access via Teleport is not implemented yet at the time of this writing (see <https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/15898>) but will eventually be the preferred method for accessing Vault from CLI.*

 ```shell
 eval "$(glsh vault init -)"